aruna09/calculator-behavior/addition.md

   When: multiple operators are given instead of a single operator

-  Then: Alert user about the discrepency and allow user to enter again.
+  Then: Alert user about the discrepancy

 Scenario: Addition of more than 2 numbers